matweldon/markdown_llm/README.md

 ### Models

-Currently, Anthropic Claude Sonnet 3.5 is hard-coded (referred to by an alias, 'sonnet').
+Currently, Anthropic Claude Sonnet 3.5 is hard-coded.
 But using the Python SDK of the `llm` package means that in principle this supports any models Simon Willison's package does.

 ### Images